Csson/p5-Dist-Zilla-Plugin-ChangeStats-Dependencies-Git/README.md

 # DESCRIPTION

 This plugin adds detailed information about changes in requirements to the changelog, possibly in a group.
+The synopsis might add this:

      [Dependency Changes]
-     - (runtime requires) Added Moose (any)
+     - (run req) + Moose (any)
-     - (runtime requires) Removed Acme::Resume
+     - (run req) - No::Longer::Used
+     - (test sug) + Something::Useful 0.82
-     - (develop requires) Changed List::Util 1.40 --> 1.42
+     - (dev req) ~ List::Util 1.40 --> 1.42

 For this to work the following must be true: